tanifgit/smart-day-hands-on/README.md

 Behind the scenes when we press Save a Create FHIR request is sent to the FHIR server creating a new Patient Resource.

-Now we arrive at the main app page, where we can enter various information - heart rate, blood pressue and weight (over time)
+Now we arrive at the main app page, where we can enter various information - heart rate, blood pressure and weight (over time)

 ![App - use - main](/images/app-use6-main.png)